Zyrio/Ictus/README.md

 For example, **1709.4** translates into **Release 9 for 2017, Patch 4**.

+The version is set in `src/Ictus/Data/Constants/VersionConstant.cs`.

 The version also translates into three parts, which is needed for `<VersionPrefix>` in `src/Ictus/Ictus.csproj`.
 It's easy enough to not explain, but show in a few examples:

  - `17.7.0` is `1707`
  - `18.13.5` is `1813.5`
  - `19.1.1` is `1901.1`
  - `20.0.0` is `2000`, which is not valid.

+There is also an `Unstable` bool in `src/Ictus/Data/Constants/VersionConstant.cs`.
+This can only ever be set when `{3}` is "0".
+Setting this to true means the release (e.g. `1707`) is not quite finished yet, and is still considered "beta". `{3}` should never increment during this phase.

 Every release (`{2}`) also triggers a new codename.
 Currently, there is, has been, and will be: